Functions in Python with Examples

 It is also possible in python that a function can call another function.
 The syntax to call a function from another function is given below.

-Example: One function can call another function (Demo10.py)
+Example: One function can call another function in python (Demo10.py)

 def m1(): print("first function information") def m2(): print("second function information") m1() m2()